pwt/docker-airconnect-arm/README.md

 ### Using the SUPPRESS_FLUSH option to improve Apple Music and iTunes responsiveness

-If the `SUPPRESS_FLUSH` environment variable is set to `TRUE` on the Docker command line (as it is in the examples on this page), a **modified version** of the `airupnp-arm` binary is run.
-The modified binary is built by me and can be found in the `bin/` directory of this repository.
-It prevents certain FLUSH commands from being sent to the speakers, which greatly improves the responsiveness (changing tracks, changing position within a track) of AirConnect when streaming is performed from the Apple Music apps, or from iTunes.
+If the `SUPPRESS_FLUSH` environment variable is set to `TRUE` on the Docker command line (as it is in the examples on this page), AirConnect is run with the `--noflush` option, which greatly improves its responsiveness (changing tracks, changing position within a track) when streaming from Apple apps.

-*The modified binary has been tested with Sonos speakers, but may not work well with other types of speaker.*
+*This option works well with Sonos speakers, but may not work well with other types of speaker.*

-If you prefer not to use this option, and run the standard binary instead, just exclude the `-e SUPPRESS_FLUSH=TRUE` statements from the Docker command lines.
-The Docker image contains both the modified and unmodified forms of the binary.
+If you prefer not to use this option just omit the `-e SUPPRESS_FLUSH=TRUE` statements from the Docker command lines.

 ### Changing which speakers are included